Sorry, this program is not available for local students.

 If you are already employed in this industry or are hoping to enter the industry this program will develop your knowledge of, and ability to apply operational and organisational techniques.
 These can be applied within clothing production/alteration enterprises or whilst working from home.

-Campus based: Full time 1 ½ years, Part time 2 years.
+Campus based: Part-time 2 years.

 RMIT offers a variety of learning and teaching approaches that give you direct insight and experience into the global fashion and textiles industries.
 Your practical experience and training is divided between either your employer or personal practice and RMIT.